-Tortoises are creatures of habit with very few types of body language.
-So, it’s noticeable when your tortoise picks up a new habit, such as how it sleeps.
+Tortoises are creatures of habit with very few body language variations.
+This means it’s immediately obvious when a tortoise develops a new habit or behavior, such as changing how it sleeps.

 Perhaps your tortoise once preferred to sleep in its burrow or within its shell.
-However, it’s now sleeping with its head out for no apparent reason.
+Now, it’s sleeping with its head out for no apparent reason.
+It can be difficult for humans to understand why.

-Owners may confuse this sleeping position with illness, injury, or impending death and feel concerned.
+Owners may believe this sleeping position is due to illness, injury, or impending death and feel concerned.
 However, some tortoises prefer to sleep this way for comfort, warmth, or safety.

-You only need to be concerned if negative symptoms accompany how your tortoise sleeps.
+You should only be concerned if negative symptoms accompany how a tortoise sleeps.

 What’s a Normal Sleeping Position for Tortoises?

-Each tortoise species has different preferences for how and where they sleep, depending on their environment, how safe they feel, and their unique personalities.
+Each tortoise species has different preferences regarding how and where they sleep, depending on their environment, how safe they feel, and their personalities.

-For example, while some tortoises like sleeping in their burrows exclusively, others prefer to be above ground or in a secluded corner.
+For example, while some tortoises like exclusively sleeping in their burrows, others prefer to be above ground or in a secluded corner.

-That makes it odd if you find your tortoise sleeping with its head outside its shell.
-Perhaps its legs are tucked in, but its head isn’t, or it’s completely sprawled out.
+That makes it odd if you find a tortoise sleeping with its head outside its shell.
+Perhaps its legs are tucked in, but its head isn’t, or it’s sprawled out.

-It could be a preference, a sign that the tortoise feels extremely safe, or indicate discomfort.
+It could be a preference, a sign that a tortoise feels safe, or imply discomfort.

 If your tortoise always sleeps with its head outside its shell, and you’ve owned it for some time, this is normal behavior.
 However, if the habit develops suddenly, it could indicate a problem, especially if other unusual symptoms accompany the position.